Skip to content

 Explanation: Multi-dimensional evaluation captures the complexity of RAG systems where retrieval can be good but generation poor, or vice versa.
 Single metrics might miss important failure modes that only become apparent when evaluating multiple dimensions simultaneously.

-In production RAG monitoring, what threshold approach is most effective for quality alerts?
+Question 8: In production RAG monitoring, what threshold approach is most effective for quality alerts?

 A) Fixed absolute thresholds for all metrics